-Entry into the Master of Teaching (Primary) program requires an appropriate completed Bachelors degree from a recognized University or equivalent tertiary education institution.
+Entry into the Master of Teaching (Primary) program requires an appropriate completed Bachelors degree from a recognised University or equivalent tertiary education institution.
 The Australian Institute for Teaching and School Leadership (AITSL) Program Standards require:

-- 1. For primary teaching, the applicant's first degree must include at least one year of full-time equivalent study relevant to one or more learning areas of the primary school curriculum.
+1. For primary teaching, the applicant's first degree must include at least one year of full-time equivalent study relevant to one or more learning areas of the primary school curriculum.
 The Primary Key Learning Areas (KLA) are:English; Mathematics; Science & Technology; Human Society and Its Environment (HSIE); Creative and Arts; Personal Development, Health & Physical Education (PDHPE); Languages.
 Applicants may complete a self assessment of relevant areas of academic study that meets subject content requirements; see Board of Studies, Teaching and Educational Standards - Subject Content Requirements (abridged).

 2. All entrants to initial teacher education will successfully demonstrate their capacity to engage effectively with a rigorous higher education program and to carry out the intellectual demands of teaching itself.
 To achieve this, it is expected that applicants’ levels of personal literacy and numeracy should be broadly equivalent to those of the top 30 per cent of the population.

 Applicants for admission to the program must:

-- a. hold Australian citizenship, have permanent residency, or apply as an international student.
+1. Hold Australian citizenship, have permanent residency, or apply as an international student.

-- b. have an acceptable level of English language proficiency.
+2. Have an acceptable level of English language proficiency.
 If English is not the applicant’s first language they will be required to show proficiency in the International English Language Testing System (IELTS) (or equivalent).
 Students admitted to our programs must attain an overall IELTS (or equivalent) score of 7.5 (with no score below 7 in any of the four skills areas, and a score of no less than 8 in speaking and listening), either on entry to or on graduation from the program.

 IELTS (or equivalent) is not required for applicants who have undertaken the full four years of required higher education study (or qualifications assessed as comparable) in the English language in either: Australia, New Zealand, United Kingdom (England, Scotland, Wales and Northern Ireland), the United States of America, Canada or the Republic of Ireland.

-For full details of the policy on the English language proficiency of teachers for provisional or conditional accreditation,see the Board of Studies, Teaching and Educational Standards - English Language Proficiency Policy.
+For full details of the policy on the ‘English Language Proficiency for Teachers at Provisional or Conditional Accreditation Policy’,see the Board of Studies, Teaching and Educational Standards - English Language Proficiency Policy.
 Testing and locations can be found at IELTS.

-- d. comply with all the requirements as set out in the Policies and Procedures of Alphacrucis College.
+4. Comply with all the requirements as set out in the Policies and Procedures of Alphacrucis College.

-While our program is fully accredited to New South Wales and Australian Initial Teaching Standards, applicants are still advised to approach particular teacher employing authorities as early as possible, preferably before applying for the Master of Teaching (Primary), to clarify their specific requirements.
+While our program is fully accredited to New South Wales and Australian Initial Teaching Standards; applicants are still advised to approach particular teacher employing authorities as early as possible, preferably before applying for the Master of Teaching (Primary), to clarify their specific requirements.
 It is the responsibility of the student to determine their future employment prospects with the school system(s) of their choice in Australia or overseas; as acceptance into our program does not guarantee employment in any particular schooling system.

 Applicants from overseas intending to seek accreditation to teach should seek clarification of accreditation requirements with their intended employing authority prior to undertaking our program.
 Responsibility for clarification of suitability of undergraduate qualifications for employment with an employing authority rests with the applicant; see Board of Studies, Teaching and Educational Standards - Overseas Trained Teachers.